ahota/pdf-reader/README.md

-This is the PDF reader example for the watermarking paper It is composed of three parts:
+This is the PDF reader example for "Embedding Meta-Information into Visualizations"
+It is composed of three parts:

     1. A Flask-based backend that receives a PDF file, searches its pages for